-• Input level/pan
+Input level/pan

-The input reading in the output button shows the current (wet) input gain and lets you adjust it from -36 dB to +36 dB.
+The input reading in the output button shows the current input gain and lets you adjust it from -36 dB to +36 dB.
 To change the gain, you simply drag the input reading in the output button in the bottom bar up and down.
 For precise adjustments, or to change the panning, hover over the output button or click it once to access the input gain/pan knobs.
 The input gain and pan knobs are also modulation targets.

-• Output level/pan
+Output level/pan

-The output reading shows the current (wet) output gain, also adjustable from -36 dB to +36 dB.
+The output reading shows the current output gain, also adjustable from -36 dB to +36 dB.
 It works the same as the input reading and knobs and is also a modulation target.
 Note that you can overdrive the filters by increasing the input gain and reducing the output gain at the same time.

-You can use the mix slider to set a mix between the original (dry, unprocessed) input signal and the filtered/wet signal.
-This is also a modulation target.
-Note that due to phase changes in the filtered signal, mixing it with the dry signal may result in some degree of phase cancellation.
+You can use the mix slider to mix some of the original (dry, unprocessed) input signal back into the output signal, reducing the amount of filtered (wet) signal.
+Like the input and output parameters, this is also a modulation target.